Skip to content

 CITE Actions

-On this tab, CITE Actions can be added to be pushed from Blueprint.
-These actions will allow team members to customize their response by tracking tasks during the exercise.
+On this tab, the MSEL owner can add CITE Actions to push from Blueprint.
+These actions allow team members to customize their response by tracking tasks during the exercise.

 Blueprint CITE Actions OE